 I am sure you will find this an essential addition to your recipe collection.
 An easily made cake that is extremely moist and moreish, exceptional yet simple, is something we all appreciate.

-Easy Gluten-Free Blueberry Cake
+Gluten-Free Blueberry Cake

-- 125 g butter softened
+- 125 g butter (room temperature)

-- 2 tbsp lemon juice
+- 2 tbsp lemon juice See Note 1

-- 3 eggs large
+- 3 large eggs

-- 1 1/2 cups almond meal *
+- 1 1/2 cups almond meal See Note 2

-- 1/2 cup fine polenta cornmeal
+- 1/2 cup fine polenta/cornmeal

-- 1/2 tsp baking powder gluten free
+- 1/2 tsp gluten-free baking powder

-- 3/4 cup Greek yoghurt
+- 3/4 cup plain Greek yoghurt

 - 1 tsp vanilla essence